-Marriage To William Randolph Hearst
+Her Relationship With William Randolph Hearst

 Charlie Chaplin’s second wife, Lita Grey, later wrote in her memoir that Davies reportedly said:

 “God, I’d give everything I have to marry that silly old man.
 Not for the money and security — he’s given me more than I’ll ever need.
 Not because he’s such a cozy companion, either… No, you know what he gives me, sugar?
 He gives me the feeling I’m worth something to him.”

 Citizen Kane And The True Story Of Mank

-The fictionalized portrayal sparked a barrage of ridicule for the real-life actress.
-Meanwhile, Hearst’s employee and movie gossip columnist, Hedda Hopper, saw the film and told him that he was not only portrayed blatantly, but horribly.
-The tycoon subsequently ordered his papers never to mention the film — and discredit Welles whenever possible.
+The fictional character of Susan Alexander quickly sparked a barrage of ridicule for the real-life Davies.
+Meanwhile, Hearst’s movie gossip columnist, Hedda Hopper, saw the film and told him that he was portrayed blatantly and horribly as the main character in the movie.